JaredKeithAveritt/AI_methods_in_advanced_materials_research/Week_6/Readme.md

 ## Conclusion

-This tutorial has covered the basics of using Matminer for machine learning in the context of electronic studies of defective 2D materials.
-By following the steps outlined above, you can start building your own models to explore and predict the properties of new materials.
+This tutorial has covered the basics of using Matminer for machine learning in the context of electronic studies of 2D materials.
+By following the steps outlined above, you can start building your own models to explore and predict the properties of 2D materials.